Updated on June 6, 2021

 There are five main Havasupai Waterfalls: Little Navajo Falls, Fifty Foot Falls, Havasu Falls, Mooney Falls, and Beaver Falls.
 Swimming in stunning vibrant blue waterfalls of Havasu Creek was one of the most beautiful experiences for us.

 Hike to Havasu Falls is challenging, but it’s worth taking.
 Havasupai Campground is one of the most beautiful and peaceful places we ever been so far.
-Because it’s a surreal, magical place, and certainly, it’s worth to get a Havasu Falls permit.
-It seems like a paradise?
+Because it’s a surreal, magical place, and certainly, it’s worth getting a Havasu Falls permit.
+Does it seem like a paradise?
 For us, indeed, it is a paradise.
 In the chapter below, Havasu Falls Permit 2020 – how to make reservations to Havasu Falls?, you will find all information on how to buy a permit for 2020.

 How to get to Havasu Falls?

 Where is Havasu Falls?